Skyward Specialty to Host First Quarter 2023 Earnings Call Wednesday, May 10, 2023

-/EIN News/ -- HOUSTON, April 11, 2023 (GLOBE NEWSWIRE) -- Skyward Specialty Insurance Group™ (NASDAQ: SKWD) ("Skyward Specialty" or "the Company") expects to issue its first quarter 2023 earnings results after the market closes on Tuesday, May 9, which will be available on the Company website at investors.skywardinsurance.com/ under Quarterly Results.
+HOUSTON, April 11, 2023 (GLOBE NEWSWIRE) -- Skyward Specialty Insurance Group™ SKWD ("Skyward Specialty" or "the Company") expects to issue its first quarter 2023 earnings results after the market closes on Tuesday, May 9, which will be available on the Company website at investors.skywardinsurance.com/ under Quarterly Results.

 Skyward Specialty will host its earnings call to review first-quarter 2023 financial results on Wednesday, May 10 at 10 a.m.
 CST.